ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-plugins.md

 1. When running in a "Cordova" context, use the Geolocation plugin to return the current location.
 1. When running in a "web" context, use the hard-coded default location.

+*Note:*  this "Cordova" vs. "Web" context stuff is just being done for illustration.
+We will discuss this more when we look at the PWA implementation.

 We will build this method one step at a time, testing first and then coding.

 ##### Step 1: Check the Platform